csecluki/tic-tac-toe/README.md

 # tic-tac-toe
-Classic tic-tac-toe game with Python pygame
+Classic tic-tac-toe game with Python pygame with minimax algorithm